 Just ten minutes from Gullfoss is Haukadalur Valley, home to the Geysir Geothermal Area.
 Though named after the Great Geysir itself, this feature is currently inactive.
 The star of the show here is, however, the incredible Strokkur.
-Every five to ten minutes, it blasts a column of boiling water to heights which have been known to reach forty metres.
-Surrounding it are many other hot springs, fumaroles and steam vents.
+Every five to ten minutes, it blasts a column of boiling water to heights that can reach 66 ft (20 m).
+Surrounding it are many other hot springs, fumaroles, and steam vents.

-Finally, you will come to Þingvellir, a fascinating National Park which sits directly between the North American and Eurasian tectonic plates.
+Finally, you will come to Thingvellir, a fascinating National Park situated directly between the North American and Eurasian tectonic plates.
 As they pull apart, they tear the landscape up, creating ravines and making it both dramatic and beautiful.
-This is also the only UNESCO World Heritage Site on the Icelandic mainland, being where Icelanders first found their parliament in 930 AD, which is now the longest-running institution of its kind in the world.
+This is also the only UNESCO World Heritage Site on the Icelandic mainland.
+Here, Icelanders first founded their parliament in 930 AD, which is now the longest-running institution of its kind in the world.

 After enjoying these sites, there are a wealth of other places you can visit.
-Kerið is a crater lake with beautiful contrasts between its crimson rocks and azure waters; there are geothermal power plants which you can enter and explore; and many more waterfalls.
+Kerid is a crater lake with beautiful contrasts between its crimson rocks and azure waters.
+There are geothermal power plants which you can enter and explore, and many more waterfalls.

 You could also use the time to enjoy a tour.
-In Þingvellir, there is a ravine filled with crystal clear glacial water called Silfra that you can snorkel in for a fantastic adventure between the continents.
-You could also return to Langjökull glacier for a thrilling snowmobile ride on top of the ice cap.
+In Thingvellir, there is a ravine filled with crystal clear glacial water called Silfra that you can snorkel in for a fantastic adventure between the continents.
+You could also return to Langjokull glacier for a thrilling snowmobile ride on top of the ice cap.

 After making the very most of the Golden Circle, you will return to your accommodation in the area.

-On your sixth day, you will begin your three-day exploration of Iceland's marvellous South Coast.
+On your sixth day, you will begin your three-day exploration of Iceland's marvelous South Coast.

-As you leave from the Golden Circle, you will find your route descend to run alongside the ocean; on your right, you will be able to see across to the Westman Islands in clear weather, and to your left, the notorious subglacial volcanoes Eyjafjallajökull and Mýrdalsjökull will begin to materialise.
+As you leave the Golden Circle, you will find your route descends to run alongside the ocean.
+On your right, you will be able to see across to the Westman Islands in clear weather, and to your left, the notorious subglacial volcanoes Eyjafjallajokull and Myrdalsjokull will begin to materialize.

 Your first stop is at Seljalandsfoss waterfall.
-This beautiful cascade tumbles from over sixty metres and is unique in the sense you can walk all the way around it.
-This provides the opportunity for some gorgeous views over the South, and for some unique photographs.
-As you have the time to enjoy the sites in depth, you can also walk over to another mesmerising waterfall, hidden in a gorge, called Gljúfrabúi.
+This beautiful cascade tumbles from over 197 ft (60 m) and is unique in the sense you can walk all the way around it.
+This provides the opportunity for some gorgeous views over the South and for some unique photographs.
+As you have the time to enjoy the sites in-depth, you can also walk over to another mesmerizing waterfall hidden in a gorge called Gljufrabui.

-Next, you will see Skógafoss.
-This one has a more classic shape that the other two, it is also over sixty metres tall, but much more powerful.
-The clouds of spray rising from where it crashes to the earth often holds many rainbows when rays of the sun fall upon it.
+Next, you will see Skogafoss.
+This one has a more classic shape than the other two.
+It is also over 197 ft (60 m) tall but much more powerful.
+The clouds of spray rising from where it crashes to the earth often hold many rainbows when sun rays fall upon it.

-You will next see some amazing coastal attractions around the charming village of Vík.
-The most well-known of these is the black sand beach Reynisfjara, a haunting, otherworldly, yet beautiful stretch of shoreline.
+You will next see some amazing coastal attractions around the charming village of Vik.
+The most well-known is the black sand beach Reynisfjara, a haunting, otherworldly, yet beautiful stretch of shoreline.
 Jutting from the water nearby, off the cliffs of Reynisfjall mountain, are the sea-stacks known as Reynisdrangar.
 These are, according to local folklore, all that remains of two petrified trolls.

-On day seven, you will get to see two marvellous sites of the south-east, considered by many to be the most beautiful in Iceland, both located within Vatnajökull National Park.
+On day seven, you will see two marvelous sites of the southeast, considered by many to be the most beautiful in Iceland, both located within Vatnajokull National Park.

 Adjacent to the lagoon is the Diamond Beach, which no visitor should overlook.
 The black-sand stretch of coastline is where many of the icebergs end up after finally reaching the ocean.
 They lie there, scattered on the shore like glistening diamonds.

-Although you could spend all day at these sites, you could also head a little further east, before returning your accommodations in Klaustur, to Mount Vestrahorn.
-This is a beautiful, stark feature that photographers flock to, trying to capture the perfect photo of the mountain reflecting in the surrounding water.
+Although you could spend all day at these sites, you could also head a little further east to Mount Vestrahorn before checking into your accommodations in Klaustur.
+Mount Vestrahorn is a beautiful, stark feature that photographers flock to, trying to capture the perfect photo of the mountain reflecting in the surrounding water.

-On your eighth day, you will drive from Klaustur back to Reykjavík.
-This journey gives you ample time to enjoy any sites that you missed the following days, or to return to your favourites under different conditions.
-Of course, you can also rush back to the city so that you get more time in the capital.
+On your eighth day, you will drive from Klaustur back to Reykjavik.
+This journey gives you ample time to enjoy any sites you missed the following days or return to your favorites under different conditions.
+Of course, you can also rush back to the city to get more time in the capital.

-If you’d rather maintain your adventures, you could whale watch from the city’s Old Harbour.
-This 3-hour excursion will provide you with an amazing opportunity to see Humpback Whales, Minke Whales, White-Beaked Dolphins and Harbour Porpoises, as well as puffins, amongst other species of cetacean and seabird.
+If you’d rather maintain your adventures, you could whale watch from the city’s Old Harbor.
+This 3-hour excursion will provide you with an amazing opportunity to see Humpback Whales, Minke Whales, White-Beaked Dolphins, and Harbour Porpoises, as well as puffins, amongst other species of cetacean and seabird.

-A final choice is a little more lavish, but the most rewarding.
-From Reykjavík’s Domestic Airport, it is possible to take a helicopter tour of the city and its surrounding nature.
-This will provide you with a fantastic aerial perspective over all of the landmarks, as well as an exhilarating rush as you swoop through the skies.
+A final choice is a different helicopter tour of the city and its surrounding nature.
+This will provide you with a fantastic aerial perspective over the landmarks and an exhilarating rush as you swoop through the skies.